 But by the time police arrived, his daughter had left.
 Grant told an officer the dispute was over, then walked back into his house, said Syracuse lawyer Jesse Ryder.

-The officer entered the residence, the lawyer said, and told Grant to go outside and talk to another officer.
+The officer entered the residence, the police abuse lawyer said, and told Grant to go outside and talk to another officer.